I have always been really inspired by the movie The Nutty Professor with Eddie Murphy. “Really???” you may wonder, “How?”

-There is one scene where the obese professor Sherman doesn’t want to take his skinny serum anymore so he destroys it.
+There is one scene where the morbidly obese professor Sherman doesn’t want to keep taking his skinny serum anymore, so he destroys it.
 What he doesn’t know is that his skinny alter ego, Buddy, has hidden more of it in his diet shakes and he is tricked into drinking it again.

-I’ve always thought that was curious.
+I’ve always thought that was fascinating.
 Could I trick myself into doing something that I don’t want to do?
 I’ve developed something over the years that I think does just that.

 When I was working on Wall Street, I sat at my desk for twelve hours a day.
 After work each day, I inevitably went out to dinner or drinks.
-In the two years I worked, I rarely ever worked out.
+In my two years on the job, I rarely ever exercised.
 I didn’t even belong to a gym.
 I had worked out my whole life, I argued, and I was tired of it.
-Other people in the office would go to the gym before work but that wasn’t for me.
+Other people in the office would go to the gym before work, but that wasn’t for me.
 I had always trained hard for wrestling, but there was an end goal.
-I could never just work out for its own sake.
+I could never just work out for the sake of it.

 One day I was chatting with my friend Dan and we had a flash of inspiration.
 “We should run a marathon,” he said.
 Minutes later I went online and booked my entrance for the New Jersey Marathon.
 Dan and I trained together for a few months.
 I told everyone I knew that I was going to run it.
 How humiliating would it be, I thought, if I didn’t even finish this thing after all my talk?
 Eventually Dan and I went down to Long Branch, NJ and finished the marathon in 3:54:35.

-The things is that every one of us has multiple personalities.
+The thing is, every one of us has multiple personalities.
 Sometimes we are tough, sometimes we are weak.
 Sometimes we are motivated, sometimes lazy.
 Good or bad.
 Business or party.
 Jekyll or Hyde.
 At different times, we feel different things.

-I then confided in some friends that I know and respect, people who I knew would be really excited about my adventure.
+Then, I confided in some friends who I knew would be really excited about my adventure.
 I told them how I had bought the flight and was committed.
-I was fine losing a few hundred dollars, like I said, but over the next few months whenever I had my doubts, I thought of these people who had gotten fired up about my story.
+I was fine losing a few hundred dollars, like I said, but over the next few months whenever I had my doubts, I thought of these people who had gotten inspired by my story.
 I would be disappointing them if I backed out now.
-I didn’t want to be one of those people who is all talk, I wanted to be a man of action.
+I didn’t want to be one of those people who is all talk.
+I wanted to be a man of action.
 Now they were there to hold me accountable.

 I literally can’t emphasize enough how much I do this.
 In fact, at the beginning of this week, I realized that I wasn’t writing enough blog posts.
 I always have excuses, so I decided to hide the serum in the shake.
 I posted this on Facebook: